Image: © Graeme Robertson

 In the instance of Maggie Cheung flying in one sequence, the sequence appears like a ballet of her movement as she glides from screen to screen.
-Many of these aspects were drawn from my interest in dance, movement and music in my early years in London.
+Many of these aspects were drawn from my interest in dance, movement, and music in my early years in London.

+IJThere are several projects that I want to do.
 I have travelled to Brazil extensively to work on several of my own and exhibitions but also for research and I have become very interested in the work of Lina Bo Bardi.
 When I was in São Paulo fairly recently, I went to several Lina Bo Bardi exhibitions: one at SESC Pompéia and the other at Museu da Casa Brasileira.
 These were fantastic archival exhibitions of her work and her practice.
 The project that I want to make about Lina Bo Bardi is a little bit different though.

 Lina Bo Bardi was a highly important woman architect who died in the nineties and was at the forefront of modernist Brazilian architecture.
-Born in Italy, she moved to Brazil post war and built prolific structures: huge buildings like the Sao Paulo Museum of Art.
+Born in Italy, she moved to Brazil post war and built prolific structures: huge buildings like the São Paulo Museum of Art.
 She is also very politically interesting.
 She was a Marxist that came from a bourgeois background: a complex character.
 I am interested in developing this history into an artwork.

 There are two other smaller projects that I want to make, which perhaps won't be large multiscreen installations such as Ten Thousand Waves and Playtime.
 Vagabondia after all is a six-minute work and demonstrates that artists don't need to produce only large-scale projects for them to be significant or poignant.